-As penetration testers and security professionals we now have a myriad of tools at our disposal.
-It seems like everyday a new product, program, or script is being released to make our jobs easier and increase our effectiveness (ok that’s debatable :).
+As penetration testers and security professionals, we now have a myriad of tools at our disposal.
+It seems like every day a new product, program, or script is being released to make our jobs easier and increase our effectiveness (ok that’s debatable :).
 However, with all of these tools available how likely is it that most testers are taking the time to understand what’s going on behind the scenes?
 Arguably the most well-known penetration testing tool-suite is Metasploit.
 Thanks to all the hard work from the community and Rapid7 the Metasploit Framework is an amazing resource at our disposal.
-I’ve heard some complaints of Metasploit lately, but in my opinion there’s still nothing quite like it available.
+I’ve heard some complaints from Metasploit lately, but in my opinion, there’s still nothing quite like it available.
 Now, we all know that it’s bad practice to download an exploit from an untrusted website and throw it at a system without proper vetting, but it’s equally important to understand the inner workings of tools you trust like Metasploit.

 For those of you that are not familiar with CVE-2015-2342 the best way to describe the vulnerability is to quote the NVD:

 “The JMX RMI service in VMware vCenter Server 5.0 before u3e, 5.1 before u3b, 5.5 before u3, and 6.0 before u1 does not restrict registration of MBeans, which allows remote attackers to execute arbitrary code via the RMI protocol.”

 In the most basic sense this means that an attacker can upload a malicious JAR to a vulnerable vCenter server and obtain code execution by invoking methods in that JAR remotely.
 This is possible because the JMI RMX service has been configured to not require any authentication.
 In Java-land I’m being a bit sloppy with my terminology since technically it’s an MBean, but I’m not going to cover the nuances of a Java in this post.